Amaranth Advisors: Transferring energy portfolio

 The fund had up to $9 billion under management and reports indicated their losses may have exceeded 65 percent of their investment.
 Amaranth transferred its energy portfolio to a third party consisting of Citadel LLC and JPMorgan Chase.

 October 1, 2006 Fund suspends trading

 On September 29, 2006, Amaranth's founder sent a letter to fund investors notifying them of the fund's suspension and on October 1, 2006, Amaranth hired the Fortress Investment Group to liquidate its assets.

 In September 2006 Amaranth Advisors investors were informed that they could not pull their money out and that redemptions would be temporarily suspended for two months.
-Ten years later 90% of assets had been returned and 10% of investor assets were still frozen through December 2016.
+Ten years later, 90% of assets had been returned and 10% of investor assets were still frozen through December 2016.

+Aftermath

+After the collapse of Amaranth, Maounis founded a new hedge fund named Verition Fund Management.
+Several ex-Amaranth employees were hired to work at the new fund.

 Clients

 Amaranth Advisors' investors included pension funds, endowments, banks and brokerage firms including Institutional Fund of Hedge Funds at Morgan Stanley.
 Pension fund clients included San Diego County Employees Retirement Association.